the independent

 What does "freedom" actually look like for independent artists once it becomes their livelihood?

 To answer this, interview questions were designed to feel open.
-Rather than leading participants to a presupposed narrative, these prompts focused on their lived experience.
+Rather than leading participants to a presupposed narrative, these prompts focused on their lived experience, and allowed them to showcase it in the way that properly represented them.

 Methodology